GregoryLeeWhite/discord-osrs-bot/README.md

             "DiscordBotToken": "TOKEN_HERE"
         }
         ```
+4. (Optional but suggested) Add all of the [Skill Emojis](https://github.com/GregoryLeeWhite/discord-osrs-bot/tree/master/DiscordEmojis/Skills) to your discord server.
+    - Download all of the [Skill Emojis](https://github.com/GregoryLeeWhite/discord-osrs-bot/tree/master/DiscordEmojis/Skills).
+    - In your discord server navigate to `Server Settings > Emoji`.
+    - Click `Upload Emoji` and upload all of the images in the [Skills](https://github.com/GregoryLeeWhite/discord-osrs-bot/tree/master/DiscordEmojis/Skills) directory.
+        - The names should autopopulate based on the file names (do not change these).

 # Running the application
 After finishing the setup section, there are a couple of options for running the application.